nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Usage

-WebDriver should be used in conjunction with Page Provider pattern.
-Below you can see a simple example of testing the Google search.
+WebDriver should be used in conjunction with the Page Provider pattern.
+Below is an example that tests Google search.
 First, we need to create a page object corresponding to the Google home:

 ```
 public class GoogleHomePage extends WebPage {